 How we use donor information:

 Confidentiality of donor information is safeguarded and donor information is never sold, traded or released to any other organization.
-We will never share names, email or physical mail addresses, or telephone numbers of our donors, nor will we send donor mailings on behalf of other organizations.
+Goodwill will not distribute donor information for any monetary or non-monetary benefit.
+We will never share, trade, exchange, sell, rent, or lease any donor information; this includes names, email or physical mail addresses, or telephone numbers of our donors, nor will we send donor mailings on behalf of other organizations.
+This policy applies to online and offline contributions.
 Goodwill will use donor information for the following purposes only:

 Donors have the option to have their names publicly associated with their donation unless they explicitly ask to remain anonymous.
 Any donor may request to be removed from our e-mail or postal contact list by contacting us at [email protected]